JuliaData/CategoricalArrays.jl/README.md

 Tools for working with categorical variables, both with unordered (nominal variables) and ordered categories (ordinal variables).
 This package provides a replacement for [DataArrays.jl](https://github.com/JuliaStats/DataArrays.jl)'s `PooledDataArray` type.
-It offers better performance by getting rid of type stability thanks to the `Nullable` type, which is used to represent missing data.
+It offers better performance by getting rid of type instability thanks to the `Nullable` type, which is used to represent missing data.
 It is also based on a simpler design by only supporting categorical data, which allows offering more specialized features (like ordering of categories).